-We have reported on the practical issues concerning the deployment of the Min-phys-hop routing and wavelength assignment algorithm in modern, integrated GMPLS networks.
-We developed the Min-phys-hop algorithm as a policy to govern the selection of the best layer of a multi-layer network in which to host new LSP requests.
-Firstly, we discussed the aptness of the algorithm to the state-of-the-art GMPLS standards, above all, the GMPLS routing extensions to OSPF-TE.
+In this paper, we have developed the Min-phys-hop routing and wavelength assignment algorithm and examined the practical issues concerning its deployment in GMPLS networks.
+First, we introduced and analyzed layer-preference policies in multi-layer networks and we identified their respective disadvantages, wavelength fragmentation and the emergence of physicallevel routing loops.
+Based on these observations, we developed the Min-phys-hop algorithm, a heuristic layerpreference policy, and we discussed the aptness of the algorithm to the state-of-the-art GMPLS standards, above all, the GMPLS routing extensions to OSPF-TE.
 We concluded that the Min-phys-hop algorithm presents itself as a viable choice for routing and wavelength assignment.
 In order to affirm this claim, we sketched two possible reference deployment scenarios.
-Secondly, we conducted simulation studies to demonstrate (1) that there does not exist a universally optimal static layer-preference policy and (2) that the Min-phys-hop algorithm realizes an adequate heuristics for layer-selection even considering the realistic limitations of contemporary network devices.
-For this, we developed a new graph model able to capture all the limitations and restrictions inherent to today's optical switching hardware.
-We found that the Min-phys-hop algorithm produces close-tooptimal blocking and resource consumption under almost all possible selections of input parameters, and this is regardless of the wavelength and OEO conversion capability present in the network.
+Finally, we showed that the Min-phys-hop algorithm is not only practical but quite efficient too: we developed a new graph model able to capture all the limitations and restrictions inherent to today's optical switching hardware and, using this model, we conducted comprehensive simulation studies.
+The results confirm that our algorithm reduces the number of blocked LSP requests and uses network resources more efficiently under almost all possible selections of input parameters, and this is regardless of the wavelength and OEO conversion capability present in the network.
+We also showed that there does not exist a universally optimal static layer-preference policy and that the Min-phys-hop algorithm realizes an adequate heuristics even considering the realistic limitations of contemporary network devices.